 Find products best meets your needs.
 No more worries about the authenticity of suppliers.Find Suppliers

-In lathe machinery, the power chuck is usually installed on the rotating spindle in the headstock.
-Work piece spinning machines and tool spinning machines have some similar functions and outstanding processing characteristics.
+In lathe turning, the power chuck is mounted onto the spindle in the headstock.
+Workpiece spinning machines and tool spinning machines have some similar functions and outstanding processing characteristics.
 For example, in a lathe, the power chuck and cylinder system work together to execute the clamping mechanism, and the assembly of the two determines the output precision of the machine.

-Compared with other machine tools, turning machines (lathes) is one of the oldest machine tools with thousands of years of history.
-Lathes can be divided into two main types according to the way of clamping the workpiece.
+Compared with other machine tools, turning machines are one of the oldest machine tools with thousands of years of history.
+Lathes can be divided into two main types according to the way it grips the workpiece.

 For vertical clamping, the lathe spindle is located behind the chuck.
 The spindle may be driven by a belt or other drive mechanisms.
 Like milling machines and machining centers, lathes can also be equipped with powered tools and tool magazines to improve their functionality and versatility and provide users with a wider range of machining possibilities.
 For horizontal clamping, on the other hand, the spindle of a horizontal lathe is parallel with the floor.
 While is it often considered the more prevalent of the two, both vertical and horizontal clamping offers their own advantages.

 IMTS gathered worldwide Power Chucks manufacturers into this online platform.
 Browse and search for your next supplier with us.